drdarshan/ssgetpy/README.md

 # SSGETPY: Search and download sparse matrices from the SuiteSparse Matrix Collection
 ![Python package](https://github.com/drdarshan/PyUFGet/workflows/Python%20package/badge.svg) [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/drdarshan/ssgetpy/master?filepath=demo.ipynb)

-## About
-I recently needed to download some test matrices from the [SuiteSparse Matrix Collection](https://people.engr.tamu.edu/davis/matrices.html).
-Unfortunately I noticed that the existing Python interface would only let me download matrices by their IDs and there was no way to filter matrices before downloading them.
-While this functionality was available in the MATLAB and Java implementations, there was no convenient way to use it from my (PyUnit-based) tests.

-I therefore set out to create my own little utility to search, filter and download sparse matrices from Python.
+`ssgetpy` is a little Python library and command-line program to search, filter and download matrices from the [SuiteSparse Matrix Collection](https://people.engr.tamu.edu/davis/matrices.html) similar to the existing Java and MATLAB tools.

 The index of matrices is created from the same CSV file used by the Java interface.
-However, I persist the index in a SQLite database so I do not have to parse CSV files more than once and I can easily map all filters, no matter how complex to SQLite's dialect of SQL.
-Hopefully, it should also make it easier to create ports of this utility to other languages and environments without having to duplicate a lot of the functionality.
+However, the index in cached in a local SQLite database to make querying it more convenient.

 ## Requirements and installation

-I have tried to keep the list of prerequisites as small as possible.
-You therefore only need stock Python 3.6 or higher to run ``ssgetpy``; you do not need NumPy, SciPy, HDF5 or other non-standard packages.
+`ssgetpy` works with Python 3.6 or above.
+Besides the standard library, it depends on `requests` and `tqdm`.
+Since `ssgetpy` doesn't actually parse matrix data, it doesn't require dependencies like `NumPy` or `SciPy`.

 To install, simply run:
 ```